LeiliAQ/LeiliAQ/README.md

 - 👋 Hi, I’m @LeiliAQ
-- 👀 I’m interested in python
+- 👀 I’m interested in Front-end web development
-- 🌱 I’m currently learning hardware programming
+- 🌱 I’m currently learning more skills
-, AI
-- 💞️ I’m looking to collaborate on python projects
+- 💞️ I’m looking to collaborate on react.js projects
 - 📫 How to reach me ...

 <!---